 “It frankly upset me to see so many articles written on mental illness when I’ve experienced suicide in my life with my brother, and it’s not rocket science.
 When he died, I thought, ‘What was I missing?’
 I was missing a tool,” explained Elhart, who jumped at the chance for a practical way to equip his employees regarding mental illness awareness.

 The Healthy Men Michigan screening serves as an anonymous mental health self-assessment that takes just a few minutes to complete.
 Although it does not intend to be a medical diagnosis, the screening serves as a way to educate and alert the person of his risk of depression or suicide.
-Referrals are then made to appropriate local services, like a nearby hospital or clinic; statewide resources, like Mental Health Association in Michigan, The Michigan Association for Suicide Prevention, and the Michigan Veteran Resource Service Center; and national programs.
+Referrals are then made to appropriate local services, like a nearby hospital or clinic; statewide resources, like Mental Health Association in Michigan, The Michigan Association for Suicide Prevention, and the Michigan Veteran Resource Service Center (now called Michigan Veterans Affairs Agency); and national programs.

 With funds from the CDC grant, Dr. Jodi Jacobson Frey, associate professor at the University of Maryland, Baltimore School of Social Work, is leading a study of the campaign.
 “We don’t know much of what works to reach this age group and how to engage them in programs that really meet their needs,” said Frey.
 This study will be the first that evaluates the effectiveness of online mental health interventions for working-aged men.

 One of those interventions that Frey’s team is testing is Man Therapy.
 With the tagline, “Therapy from the creators of pork chops and fighter jets,” the website uses “manspeak” and cheeky humor to engage users with resources and success stories.
 The fictitious therapist, Rich Mahogany, adds a relatable touch.